Baby Stiffens Legs When Changing Diaper | Any Reason for Concern?

 • Situations where they are frustrated about something (diaper changes, being put in the car seat, etc.).

-However, if you notice that your baby’s grunts seem to be accompanied by a lot of pain or something really doesn’t seem right, always reach out to a medical professional.
+If you notice that your baby’s grunts seem to be accompanied by a lot of pain or something really doesn’t seem right, always reach out to a medical professional.

 Baby Stiffens Body and Cries

-Crying is a completely healthy and normal behavior for babies.
 Particularly in the first several months to the first year of their lives, crying is a baby’s way of communicating their needs to their parents.

 In a small number of cases, crying accompanied by stiffening and an arched back is a sign of more serious problems such as spastic cerebral palsy or other birth injuries.
-However, this is very rare.

 Baby Stiffens Body When Picked Up